joffreyBerrier/addUpChromeExtension/README.md

 https://user-images.githubusercontent.com/26119557/125061739-ede36980-e0ad-11eb-8cfe-f01d960ac4b1.mov

-## Contributing to development
+## Contributing to development 💁‍♂️💁‍♀️

+- First create an issue
-- First, fork the repo from github.
+- Fork the repo from github.
 - Clone your forked repo and go to `chrome://extensions/`
-- Enable Developer mode on the right top
-- Click on Load the unpacked extension and open your fork
+- Then, make your changes on any branch you want and push it.
 - Naming your branch with the gitflow convention:
-  - Feature branches? [feature/]
+  - Feature branches? [feature/issueId]
-  - Release branches? [release/]
+  - Release branches? [release/issueId]
-  - Hotfix branches? [hotfix/]
+  - Hotfix branches? [hotfix/issueId]
-  - Support branches? [support/]
+  - Support branches? [support/issueId]
 - Finally, open a pull request on the official repo, using the source branch from your forked repo.